-The Spring Development League will replace the former Coed league by separating teams into boys and girls.
-This being the most common request since the Coed league launched in 2012.
+In 2018, the Spring Development League replaced the former Coed league by separating teams into boys and girls.
+This was the most common request since the Coed league launched in 2012.

-The Spring Development League will be limited in size by the amount of volunteers willing to assist with the league.
+The 2019 SPring Development League will be limited in size by the amount of volunteers willing to assist.
 We’re looking for head coaches, assistant coaches and team managers.
-If you’re interested in volunteering, please complete the volunteering role you’re interested in during the registration process.
+If you’re interested in volunteering, please complete the volunteering role you’re interested in during your child’s registration process.

-In order to facilitate a positive AYSO experience to all players of Pass Area AYSO Region 641, the region strives to provide certified referees for each game at 10U or above.
-Our goal is to provide three referees for the competitive divisions, 10U, 12U and 14U.
+In order to facilitate a positive AYSO experience to all players of Pass Area AYSO – Region 641, the region strives to provide certified youth referees for each game for 8U and certified referees for 10U and above.
+Our goal is to provide one youth referee for 8U and three referees for the competitive divisions, 10U to 19U.
 To achieve this goal we need several slots to be filled each week.
-In order to ensure that we have the referee slots filled, we need each team to provide us with volunteer referees.
+In order to ensure that we have the referee slots filled, each team needs to provide with volunteer referees.

 Parents and guardians will be asked to accept the regional and league agreements.
 Click on any of the below tabs to read them prior to starting with the registration process: